So Proudly We Hail!: Plot

 The film begins with a group of several nurses arriving in Australia, having been some of the few evacuated before the Japanese captured their base.
 One of them is Janet "Davey" Davidson, who wanted to stay and fainted at the start of the evacuation and remains in a coma.
 An officer asks the other nurses to describe their journey up to that point, beginning a flashback.

 The flashback begins in California, as the girls prepare to set off for the Philippines.
-Joan, another nurse, is revealed to have two fiancés because she can't say no to a man.
+Joan, another nurse, is revealed to have two fiancés because she cannot say no to a man.
 Davey covers for her by stopping the two from figuring out her relationship, and the nurses quickly get on the boat.
 The war begins as they go to Hawaii, and the boat is rerouted to the Philippines.
 One of the boats in the convoy is also sunk, with survivors being taken aboard the nurse's boat.
 One is Olivia, who is very rude and uncaring towards her fellow nurses.
 On the boat Davey meets John Summers, a soldier who she initially dislikes.
 They come to like one another over time.
 Joan meets a man called Kansas, a marine who initially seems nervous.
 The ship has a party to celebrate Christmas, where Joan and Kansas dance as well as Davey and John.
 After a fight, Olivia reveals she was supposed to get married that day.
-However, her husband was killed in an the Attack on Pearl Harbor.
+However, her husband was killed in the Attack on Pearl Harbor.
 Since then, she has sworn to kill as many Japanese as possible.

 Eventually, the ship arrives in the Philippines.
 Manila has been declared an open city, so it goes to Bataan instead.
 The nurses do their best to heal their patients, but supplies run low there.
-Joan takes a liking to the Filipino children in the base, while Janet does the best of anyone.
-Olivia initially takes up the job of taking care of wounded Japanese POWs, but she can't bring herself to kill even one.
+Joan takes a liking to the Filipino children in the base, while Davey does the best of anyone.
+Olivia initially takes up the job of taking care of wounded Japanese POWs, but she cannot bring herself to kill even one.
 At the base John and Davey reunite and kiss.
 However, the base eventually has to be evacuated as the Japanese advance.
 Olivia sacrifices herself to ensure the other nurses escape by suicide bombing the approaching enemies with a grenade.